 4) Turn the piece inside-out, using a chopstick, a point turner tool, or something else that is not sharp.
 (You don’t want to poke a hole into the fabric.)

 5) This is the flap-form piece.
 Now we’ll add the KAM snaps.
+First, make sure you have all four parts of a KAM snaps set:

 - 2 caps.
 They will be installed on top of the outer fabric layer.
 See the image below.